SebastianEggert/OpenWorkstation/README.md

 <a name="development_status"></a>
 ## Development status

-The OpenWorkstation project is an open source project.
-The concept was developed in the labs of the [ARC Industrial Transformation Training Centre in Additive Biomanufacturing](http://additivebiomanufacturing.org) to simplify the design and development of automated solutions.
+The OpenWorkstation project is an open-source project.
+The concept was developed to simplify the design and development of automated solutions for experimental workflows.
 The OpenWorkstation project remains under active development and new software as well as hardware features continue to be integrated.

 Please do no hesitate to [get in touch](mailto:sebastian.eggert@tum.de) to provide feedback and discuss potential applications.